Quick/Spry/README.md

 `context`
 `it`

-Spry supports the following features:
+The following features are already implemented:

 - [x] `expect`
 - [x] `to`